nclayt0n/Portfolio/README.md

 https://nclayt0n.github.io/Portfolio/

 ### Purpose
-The reason for this Portfolio is to showcase my abilities, and inform of my experience.
+The reason for this Portfolio is to showcase my abilities, and inform user of my experience.

 ### Technologies
-HTML, CSS, JS
+HTML, CSS, JS, JQuery

 #### `Thank you so much for your time`